8 Important Symptoms For The Elderly

-Pay attention to this symptom, as it could point to more than just aging.
+Pay attention to these symptoms in elderly people, as it could point to more than just aging.

 Constipation causes you to work harder than necessary when you go to the toilet.
 This increases the chances of you developing hemorrhoids.

-When constipation is occasional it can be considered normal, and the elderly may experience it more frequently than expected.
+When constipation is occasional it can be considered normal.
+Elderly people may experience these symptoms more frequently than expected.

 It can also be a sign that something is blocking your stool.
 This could be a tumor, polyp or some other obstruction.
-When constipation is chronic, this can make it too difficult for feces to be removed so they become hard.
+When constipation is chronic, this can make it too difficult to expel feces so they become hard.